eric-asare/ConnectionsLab/projectOne/Documentation.md

 ## Challenges & Solutions
    * #### Data & APIs & Libraries
+    * Getting Quotes that were not neccessarily inspirational
+      - Specified the API REQUEST by calling for not just a random quote but quotes with tags of inspirational success or happiness.

+    * Really Long Quotes disrupting design
+      - Limited the API to request 10 to 30 word which is easy to read and not overwhelming the user

+    * Using html2canvas.js
+      - Coudn't load html2canvas.js when I downloaded the library onto my pc but could load it when I used the cdjns on https://cdnjs.com/ to import it.

    * #### Layout - HTML
       * Showcase ( Landing Page)
         - The content on the landing page were overflowing so I made `div` with viewheight (`vh`) of 100%.
 This prevented showcase page from overflowing into the quote (creativity) section